byu-osl/city-issue-server/README.md

 	console.log('Server running at http://127.0.0.1:1337/');
 ```

-Express is used to organize your server code. [app.js](app.js)
+Express is used to organize your server code.

 #### Mongoose and MongoDB

+Mongoose is a layer between you and MongoDB.
+It's how you save incoming requests.

 ### Frontend

 #### React

-[React](http://facebook.github.io/react/) is a library to help you organize your front end, *including your HTML*.
-It helps you to think of portions of your
+[React](http://facebook.github.io/react/) is a library to help you organize your frontend.
+It encourages you to separate your application into different components composed of JS *and* HTML in a language called JSX.

 ### Testing